When To Start With Spectral Analysis

 Ages 30–45

-Why color analysis matters for women:
+Why spectral analysis matters for women:

 This is the peak zone of alignment: stable biology, defined identity, rising authority—yet evolving hormones and responsibilities.

-Color analysis becomes the anchor to:
+Spectral analysis becomes the anchor to:

-stay radiant despite stress
+look radiant despite stress

 refine personal and professional image